Caffé Vita Coffee Roasting Company

-Caffè Vita Coffee Roasting Company, commonly known as Caffè Vita, is an American coffee roasting company based in Seattle, Washington.
+Caffe Vita Coffee Roasting Company, commonly known as Caffe Vita, is an American coffee roasting company based in Seattle, Washington.
 Part of the third wave of coffee movement, it has been named one of 10 places offering "the best coffee in America."

-Caffè Vita was founded in Seattle's Queen Anne neighborhood in 1995 by Mike McConnell.
+Caffe Vita was founded in Seattle's Queen Anne neighborhood in 1995 by Mike McConnell.
 McConnell was an early proponent of developing direct relationships with coffee farmers and bypassing the fair trade of coffee, thus pioneering the Farm Direct movement.

 On January 1, 2020, local restaurateur Deming Maclise took over ownership at Caffe Vita.